 Don't leave your software resale partners out in the cold!
-Learn how AWS' new Channel Partner Private Offers finally opens up the Amazon Web Services Marketplace catalog to the reseller community and how Tackle can help you manage those teams.
+Learn how AWS' new Consulting Partner Private Offers Program finally opens up the Amazon Web Services Marketplace catalog to the reseller community and how Tackle can help you manage those teams.

 At Tackle.io, our expanding customer base of Independent Software Vendors (ISV), who have a substantial and loyal reseller community, are deeply concerned about the go-to-market conflict between their aggressive AWS Marketplace growth strategy and their traditional partner sales channel.
 In our previous blog post, Christine Maxey (VP of Customer Success at Tackle.io) discussed in detail on how ISVs can extend enterprise discounts on their AWS Marketplace listing using seller private offers.
 With the new CPPO program, channel partners can extend that SAME strategy and offer procurement benefits to THEIR customers using the AWS Marketplace.
 At Tackle.io, we see daily transaction volume in our ISV customers accelerating throughout the largest US companies and expanding into international markets.